dobots/camera_image_exporter/README.md

 rosrun camera_image_exporter pos.py unit_box
 ```

-If run correctly the camera is now linked to that object, and will also update its position if the object is moved.

 You may test this by manually moving the object in Gazebo, for example by changing the x values (displayed bellow):
 You can access this by selecting the object you want to move, in our case the "unit_box":
 ```